 When shares are sold in a private company, the sale should be structured so it fits under an exemption from SEC registration.
 Speak with your attorney about which exemptions apply in your case.
 The most commonly used exemptions involve sales to accredited investors, but the steps you are required to take to confirm the status of your investors can vary based on the specific exemption you intend to use.

-At a minimum, your investors should certify to you that they are accredited investors.
-Typically this is done by asking your investor to respond to a questionnaire at the time of the investment (within 30 days).
+At a minimum, your investors should confirm that they are accredited investors.
+Typically this is done by asking your investor to respond to a questionnaire at the time of the investment.
 Shoobx has made a sample accredited investor questionnaire template available for you to use with your investors.

 If you are raising capital through the sale of securities to accredited investors, you probably also need to file paperwork related to your exemption.
 This is likely to involve a Form D filing with the SEC (required within 15 days of your first sale) and a review of state regulations in each state the offering is made.
 Requirements vary from state to state.
 Check with your attorney to see what filings are required for your company and to make sure you don’t run afoul of the SEC!